All Episodes

 This is a tragic story.

-This is from Metary.
+This is from Metairie.

-Frank Evans thought that the tiny blue tarped roofs, little toppled fences and miniature piles of hurricane debris that he included in the Christmas display he builds every year for a suburban New Orleans mall struck just the right humorous tone.
+Frank Evans thought that the tiny blue tarped roofs, little toppled fences, and miniature piles of hurricane debris that he included in the Christmas display he builds every year for a suburban New Orleans mall struck just the right humorous tone.

-Mall management decided otherwise and told him he's a landscape architect from nearby Gretna, Louisiana to dismantle it.
+Mall management decided otherwise and told him, he's a landscape architect from nearby Gretna, Louisiana, to dismantle it.

 Evans videotaped the display before dismantling it.

-And all the towns have blue uh the houses uh they're destroyed tarped roofs and and uh junk and garbage uh all around, and he thought I was funny.
+And all the towns have blue, the houses, they're destroyed, tarped roofs and junk and garbage all around.

-I I can I can kind of see it both ways.
+I can kind of see it both ways.

-But specialist Brooks told the Arkansas leader on Monday that he saw only four bodies, and that's what he told a reporter and others in the Arkansas Guards 39th Infantry Brigade Brigade had backed him up.
+But specialist Brooks told the Arkansas leader on Monday that he saw only four bodies, and that's what he told a reporter and others in the Arkansas Guards 39th Infantry Brigade, Brigade, had backed him up.

 Brooks and several other guardsmen said they had not seen between 30 and 40 more bodies in the convention center's freezer.